samedi/rails-booking-api/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/a6e420e01c5f81df5b1b/maintainability)](https://codeclimate.com/github/samedi/rails-booking-api/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/a6e420e01c5f81df5b1b/test_coverage)](https://codeclimate.com/github/samedi/rails-booking-api/test_coverage)

-This application is a reference implementation of the [samedi Booking API](https://wiki.samedi.de/display/doc/Booking+API) client in Ruby.
+This application is a reference implementation of the [samedi&reg; Booking API](https://wiki.samedi.de/display/doc/Booking+API) client in Ruby.
+It relies on the [omniauth-samedi](https://github.com/samedi/omniauth-samedi) gem to implement OAuth2 authentication to samedi&reg; Booking API.

 This is a web application that allows a user to book an appointment for a given clinic.